Bune Information

 Bune in contemporary occult practices

-Bune’s modern appeal lies in Her versatility and depth as a deity who encompasses the wisdom of the past with the practical needs of the present.
+Bune’s modern appeal lies in both Her versatility and depth as a deity who encompasses the wisdom of the past with the practical needs of the present.

 Wiccans honor Bune within their pantheon, celebrating Her as an embodiment of the earth and its abundance.